11 Days Historical Vacation in Egypt

 Temple of Hatshepsut

-The 18th dynasty’s most remarkable Temple was built by the legendary Queen Hatshepsut, who governed like a genuine Pharaoh and is remembered for her creation of other magnificent ancient Egyptian works of art.
+The renowned Queen Hatshepsut, who ruled like a true Pharaoh and is famous for her creation of other great ancient Egyptian works of art, created the most exquisite Temple of the 18th dynasty.

 Memnon’s Colossi